 Glass Door Homeless Charity

-Glass Door was founded twenty years ago when several
+Glass Door was founded over twenty years ago when several

 churches in Chelsea came together to open their doors and offer shelter, hearty